Alexs2424/andculture-ar-demo-documentation/README.md

 Mobile OS Support
 =================
 > Be sure to check out the [requirements section]().
 For each of the mobile builds you wil need a different build setup.
 For example, if you would like to run an iOS build you will need a Mac with a specified setup to it.

 * Android
-* iOS 10
+* iOS 10 (and later)
 * WebGL
 * Desktop Rendering